 Who?
 First-time donors

 What?
-An educational infographic that reminds them how important their donation has been to solve a problem in your cause sector.
+An educational infographic that reminds them how important their donation has been in solving a problem in your cause sector.

 Where?
 Send email recipients to a blog post or a video that elaborates on the information in the infographic.